jamulussoftware/jamuluswebsite/_posts/2022-02-01-Midi-Mixerboard-Control.md

 *NOTE: This is only available when the --ctrlmidich option is used when starting Jamulus.*

-Use the mouse and click the "System Midi Capture_1" and drag this to the "Jamulus input midi" connector.
+Use the mouse and click on "System Midi Capture_1" and drag this to the "Jamulus input midi" connector.
-This will allow the MIDI signals to be sent from the MIDI device to Jamulus.
+This will allow the MIDI signals to be send from the MIDI device to Jamulus.

 ![QjackCtl-connect-midi](https://user-images.githubusercontent.com/13550012/152057248-b089ab04-72b6-4340-a5d1-2500a9938dd9.png)